Robitussin Pediatric Cough & Cold Long-Acting

 How should I take Robitussin Pediatric Cough & Cold Long-Acting?

-If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken Robitussin Pediatric Cough & Cold Long-Acting within the past few days.
+If you need surgery or medical tests, tell your surgeon or doctor if you are currently using Robitussin Pediatric Cough & Cold Long-Acting.

 What happens if I miss a dose?